How To Check Quality Of Cement At Site

 1. Date Of Packing:

+This is the easiest cement test one should know.
 The strength of cement decreases with time.
-First of all, check the manufacturing date in the bag before using.
+First of all, check the manufacturing date in the bag before using it.
 Generally, cement should be used before 90 days from the manufacturing date.
-The percentage of strength loss of cement is given in the below table.
+If the manufacturing date exceeds 12 months, please perentage of strength loss of cement is given in the below table.

 2. Cement Color: